warptools/warpforge-site/src/api-specs/data-execution-formulas/layers.md

 - nuff said.
 WareIDs.
 That's it.
 - A WareID is a content-addressable identifier of a Ware.
 A Ware is just a fancy name for (packed) filesystem snapshot.
 - A Ware has no implied or presumed structure.
-It’s just files.
+It's just files.

 ## L1: Hashed / Crystallized / Executable